 Urban Adventures.
 Quite simply, the Best.
 Day.
 Ever.

 New York is the city that never sleeps — and when people come to visit, they sometimes don’t want to sleep for fear of missing out!
-There are so many things to do that the unlimited possibilities can become overwhelming, so our local NYC guides have selected their top five picks, avoiding the tourist traps like Broadway shows and Times Square.
-Here are some offbeat tips for things to do in NYC, straight from the people who know the city best.
+There are so many things to do that the unlimited possibilities can become overwhelming, so our local NYC tour guides have selected their top five picks, avoiding the tourist traps like Broadway shows and Times Square.
+Here are some offbeat tips for things to do in New York, straight from the people who know the city best.

 Learn about immigrant history at the Tenement Museum